rlouf/blog/content/post/ppl_integrator_api.md

 We can now accomodate for many adaptive schemes for the step size and path length.
 Notice that the integrators are now only a function of a PRNG key and an integrator state; in other words they are also kernels.
+I saw yesterday that the developers [FunMC](https://arxiv.org/abs/2001.05035) use a similar approach.

 The HMC kernel now looks like: